YEOWEIHNGWHYELAB/2D-Self-Driving-Car-Python3/README.md

 # 2D_Self_Driving_Car_Python_3

-This is my first Python project, so be ready for tons of issues.
+This is my first Python project, it isn't perfect and have a few issues.

-Warning: This application is far from perfect and have some issues that are yet to be solved...
+This application is not perfect and there are several things that will be added and fixed in the future.
 - Do not use the Override function when you are training the AI.
 - The Cosine Rule sometimes return a domain error.
 - Insufficient amount of data given to the car for it to optimize for the best route.
 Thus it will ignore the road and instead just crash onto it...